-2.2.6.
+2.11.
 Ways of Changing Prices

 There are various ways of changing price, with respect to changes in cost of production and changes in other intervening variables, which may at the long run affect the long term objectives of the company, if not changed.
 Most organizations only pay attention to the amount of money to be received from the customer, without taking a close look at the quantity of goods delivered.
 One way to change price is to change the quantity of money or goods and services to be paid by the buyer.
 Another way is to change the quantity of goods or services provided by the seller (Monroe 2003:5).
 This a major approach adopted by most of the producers of biscuits in Nigeria.
-When the cost of production increased, an attempt was made to increase the price of a pack of biscuit, from \$5 to \$10, and after discovering that the attitude of buyers changed negatively, these producers resolved to reduce the quantity of goods and services provided.
-This is a method adopted by most large companies in Nigeria, who introduce new products with lower quality and at reduced price, thereby increasing the price of the existing products, giving different categories of buyers the opportunity to choose.
+When the cost of production increased, an attempt was made to increase the price of a pack of biscuit, from N5 to N10, and after discovering that the attitude of buyers changed negatively, these producers resolved to reduce the quantity of biscuit and thereafter introduced new products that sold for N10.
+The third way is to change the quality of goods and services provided.
+This is a method adopted by most large companies in

+Nigeria, who introduce new products with lower quality and at reduced price, thereby increasing the price of the existing products, giving different categories of buyers the opportunity to choose.
 When you need to determine what to charge for your products and services, there are some common mistakes management should avoid.
 Some of these mistakes include: